Do you like to travel?

 Every vacation location has its own high and low season, but the fall of the year has the benefit of being the off season for both summer and winter locations.

-For instance, whereas winter is the high season for ski resort towns and other wintry weather destinations, the mountain locations of these resorts regularly mean that skiing and other activities are offered in late fall, while costs for lodging, meals and rental cars are still reduced.
+For instance, whereas winter is the high season for towns with best ski resorts and other wintry weather destinations, the mountain locations of these resorts regularly mean that skiing and other activities are offered in late fall, while costs for lodging, meals and rental cars are still reduced.

 As we continue, we will take a look at how this information can be implemented in ways to stay within your budget.